gcba-odin/odin/README.md

 # ODIN: Open Data INitiative

-ODIN is an API first open-source DMS (data management system) developed to help governments publish and share their data.
+ODIN is an API first open source DMS (data management system) developed to help governments publish and share their data.

 It takes in CSV, XLS and XLSX files and exposes them in a paginated REST API.
 The associated metadata is also available, with search and filter capabilities.